w99910/wazplay/README.md

   >
 </p>

-**I haven't reformat the code yet.
-So you can do it yourself.**
+**Please be aware that the code might not be production-ready.**

 If you thanks me, I am just grateful that I help you in some ways.

-If you are interested in making flutter mobile apps or Laravel web apps, please contact [this email](hello.waz99@gmail.com).
+For more information, please contact [this email](hello@thomasbrillion.pro).

-Check out other packages offered by **Waz**
+Check out other flutter packages

 - [WazEloquent](https://github.com/w99910/wazeloquent)